 - Boarding costs not included in any plan

-There is a wide range of insurance companies offering insurance that helps compensate for the costs of medical treatment if your pet is injured.
+There is a wide range of insurance companies offering pet health insurance that helps compensate for the costs of medical treatment if your pet is injured.
 Is Progressive’s pet insurance the best pet insurance for your cat or dog?
 Our guide to Progressive Pet Insurance policy inclusions, exclusions and customer service options will help you choose the best plan for your furry friend.

-BestBenefit Accident and Illness Plan
+BestBenefit Accident and Illness Plan From Progressive Pet Insurance

 The BestBenefit plan is Progressive’s most comprehensive and popular pet insurance plan.
 This plan includes coverages for a wide range of surgeries, emergency care, treatments and other services deemed medically necessary by your veterinarian.
 Some of the most important coverages that come with this plan include the following: